OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 …
 ```

-The problem is pandemic, and not just boring userland programs.
+The problem is pandemic, and not just boring user-land programs.
 Projects which offer high integrity code, such as SELinux, suffer silent truncations.
 The following is from an approved SELinux patch even though a comment was made that it suffered silent truncations in its `security_compute_create_name` function from `compute_create.c`.

 ```c
 12  int security_compute_create_raw(security_context_t scon,